 Special Case: Mexican Nationals

-- Mexicans with a visa still valid from before November 30 will not require an eTA.
+Mexicans with a visa still valid from before December 1, 2016 do not require an eTA.

 How do I get an Electronic Travel Authorization?

 You can apply for an eTA through the Canadian federal government website.